Fred-Guo0422/mva-framework/viewable-actors/Framework/MVVM Errors Readme.txt

 517001	The boolean text update failed because BooleanTextBinding class does not support binding data of type "%s".
 517002	The listbox update failed because MCListboxItemNamesBinding class does not support the bound data type (type "%s", dimension=%d, element type"%s").
+517003	The string update failed because FormattedStringBinding class does not support binding data of type "%s".